 If you’re looking for a safe, free and secure way to send emails online then Lockbin could be the perfect service for you.
 To get started you don’t even need to go through the whole setup process, as using Lockbin is easy.
 Your messages are sent using an AES-256 bit encryption method, and once the email is sent all you need to do is give the unlock key to whoever you sent the email to.
 Though this may seem like a long process, it’s actually a good way to make sure that they are the only ones who read the message, and once the email has been read, it’s deleted from the servers.

 Hushmail is a web-based email client which aims to give you peace of mind if you’re sending messages which you wish to keep private.
 Hushmail will automatically encode each message you send with their encryption tech, which means that you will need a special code to view the email.
 Standard industry encryption algorithms are used and even your webmail is kept safe thanks to HTTP secure.
 Hushmail is free, but you can upgrade if you need more storage space and features.
 Check out the mobile app

-Since the shutdown of Lavabit, which Edward Snowden used to send his emails when he was exposing the NSA, Lavaboom has now launched, and the German based and supposedly NSA proof email service will go into beta this week.
+Since the shutdown of Lavabit, which Edward Snowden used to send his emails when he was exposing the NSA, Lavaboom has now launched, and the German-based and supposedly NSA-proof email service will go into beta this week.
 The creators of Lavaboom hope to make encrypted email accessible to everyone by making its encryption as simple as sending a regular email.
-Lavaboom is a free service with a 500MB mailbox which is made secure by three main principles which are the end to end encryption, zero knowledge privacy and the three way authentication.
+Lavaboom is a free service with a 500MB mailbox that is made secure by three main principles which are the end to end encryption, zero-knowledge privacy and three-way authentication.
 Although the service is free, there are additional premium and plus plans for those who want the extra space.